Christ School (North Carolina): Basketball

-The Christ School basketball program has won six NCISAA State Championships (In North Carolina, public and private schools compete in different state associations).
-The last state title was in 2011.
+The Christ School basketball program has won eight NCISAA State Championships (In North Carolina, public and private schools compete in different state associations).
+The last state title was in 2024, the second of two consecutive titles.
 It is the only boys program in the history of Western North Carolina to win five straight state titles in basketball.
-Since 2005, the Greenies have sent 23 graduates to Division I programs.
+Since 2005, the Greenies have sent more than 23 graduates to Division I programs.
 The Christ School basketball team plays its home games in the Mebane Fieldhouse.
 Christ School has had 2 McDonald All-Americans and Plumlee brothers Miles (Class 2008) and Mason (Class 2009) were drafted in the first round by the NBA.
 Mason won a gold medal in the FIBA World Championships in 2014.
 Each of the three Plumlee brothers attended Duke, and each left with a National Championship.

 Football

 The football team reached the NCISAA Division II semi-final round for the 3rd straight year in 2014.
 The Greenies were state championship runners-up in 2015 and 2016.
-Since 2005, Christ School has had 10 players go on to play college football.
+Since 2005, Christ School has had more than 10 players go on to play college football.
 The football team won the NCISAA Division II State Championship in 2020.